-You’ll choose up to eight additional research courses from a range of electives in consultation with your supervisor and PGRC, with an opportunity to take at least one subject outside of your specialised discipline.
+You’ll choose up to eight additional research courses from a range of electives in consultation with your supervisor, with an opportunity to take at least one subject outside of your specialised discipline.

 Your second year is also when you’ll identify your thesis topic with your supervisor.
 You’ll engage in literature review and research design and present your research proposal to the School at the end of the year.

 The final two years of the program are focused on conducting full-time research and completing your doctoral thesis.
 This is your opportunity to address some of the biggest challenges in Risk & Actuarial Studies and make a significant contribution to knowledge in your field.
 Your research will offer new critical thinking and withstand critical analysis from expert researchers in the area.